 - (2011) University of Bradford, PhD: Meeting the health and social care needs of pregnant asylum seekers, midwifery students perspectives

 - (2000) University of Huddersfield, MSc Health Professional Education

 - (1997) Leeds Metropolitan University, BSc (Hons) Health Care Studies

 - 2018 Principal investigator £18,900 Higher Education Innovation Fund.
-DAISI: (Digital animation in service improvement) to improve the quality of the postnatal hospital discharge using sepsis prevention as a proof of concept
+Co-designing DAISI (Digital animation in service improvement) prototype to improve the quality of the postnatal hospital discharge using sepsis prevention as a proof of concept

 - 2017-2019 Research lead £180,000 Tampon Tax via Yorkshire Cancer research.
 ‘Wise Up To Cancer’ Improving cancer prevention and early diagnosis for BME women in Bradford

 - 2017-2020 PhD studentship £61,202.
 A whole system approach to set research priorities tackling obesity in Pakistani women